 Working for other people is terrible — which is why you are here, perusing this website.
 However, most people simply don’t have the tools to leave their comfortable, salaried positions and start being their own bosses.
 Being self-employed requires discipline, perseverance, confidence, and passion, among other important qualities — but it also requires knowledge and experience in industries where self-employment is a feasible career choice.
 Young people who abhor the idea of reporting to a superior absolutely should consider perusing any of these university degrees that will better prepare them for a lifetime of self-employment.
+For example, consider pursing a lucrative career in the field of criminal justice.
+You can learn more here about how to get a degree in this field online.

 1. Advertising and Marketing